DarianTse/FNN-GA/README.md

 ## Current Status:

-Tested to generation 140 - Looks like they are improving.
+3/24/2018 : Tested to generation 140 - Looks like they are improving.
 Behaviour includes drastic turns and sudden stops around red orbs.
+3/25/2018 : The new fitness function is working a lot better.
+It could also be because of the 2 extra inputs for angle.
+Solid improvements are seen by generation 15.

 ## Introduction